 Loss of Local Control

-What Foster-Clarke didn’t realize, along with many other residents, is that all dispatch is now handled through the county.
+What Foster-Clarke didn’t realize, along with many other residents, .
 When an emergency call is made to 9-1-1, it’s sent to a dispatch station in Morris County, which then notifies the local police department.

 Washington Township switched over to this system in September 2011.